The Mountains-to-Sea Trail (a.k.a. the MST) stretches from North Carolina’s western border with Tennessee all the way east to the Atlantic Ocean.

 The first section of the MST traverses 46.8 miles (34.7 of which is on trails), starting from Clingmans Dome and ending at Waterrock Knob.

 Incidentally, these two spots are the main highlights of this segment of the trail, which also includes several gorgeous waterfalls, historic sites, and a museum.

-The highest peak in the Great Smoky Mountains (the most visited national park in the country), Clingmans Dome measures in at 6,643 feet.
+The highest peak in Great Smoky Mountains National Park (the most visited national park in the country), Clingmans Dome measures in at 6,643 feet.